richardagalvez/jekyll-now/about.md

 - In mentorship, I will never see a student entering industry as a failure.

-I strongly dislike the toxic sentiment in academia (specifically STEM fields) that students moving to industry are seen as a failure.
+I strongly dislike the sentiment in academia (specifically STEM fields) that students or postdocs moving to industry are seen as a failure.
 I believe this notion is extremely short sighted and damaging, not only to the exceptional student, but to science as a whole.
-If I mentored a student who was hired at Apple, Google, or Amazon, I would be exceptionally proud and would love to keep contact with this brilliant person.
+If I mentored a student who was hired by Apple, Google, or Amazon, I would be exceptionally proud and would love to keep contact with this brilliant person.

 - Scientists and Engineers should share their work with the public as often as possible.